 Programme Director, MSc Global Health Policy

-Emily's broad research interests include health care costs and utilisation, public and private health insurance markets, managed care, and health care financing.
-She is particularly interested in patient out-of-pocket spending on medical care, and has expertise in quantitative methods and large database analysis.
-Emily’s current work centers on the intersection between out-of-pocket spending, health insurance market structure, and treatment decisions.
+Emily's broad research interests include healthcare costs and utilisation, public and private health insurance markets, ageing populations, brain health, and healthcare financing.
+She is particularly interested in patient out-of-pocket spending on health and social care, and has expertise in quantitative methods and large database analysis.

-Prior to joining the Global Health Policy Unit at University of Edinburgh, Emily was a Research Fellow at the Center for Healthcare Outcomes and Policy at the University of Michigan Medical School where she worked on health care costs, and patient out-of-pocket spending.
+Prior to joining the Global Health Policy Unit at University of Edinburgh in 2016, Emily was an Agency for Healthcare Research and Quality (AHRQ) T-32 Research Fellow at the Center for Healthcare Outcomes and Policy at the University of Michigan Medical School where she worked on health care costs, and patient out-of-pocket spending.

 Emily received her Ph.D. in Health Services Research and Policy from the Johns Hopkins Bloomberg School of Public Health, and she holds an M.Sc. in Social Policy and Planning from the London School of Economics.